codazoda/privacy/PRIVACY.md

 In addition, the Application may collect certain information automatically, including, but not limited to, the type of mobile device you use, your mobile devices unique device ID, the IP address of your mobile device, your mobile operating system, the type of mobile Internet browsers you use, and information about the way you use the Application.

-This Application does not collect precise information about the location of your mobile device.
+This Application may collect precise information about the location of your mobile device.

 Only aggregated, anonymized data is periodically transmitted to external services to help us improve the Application and our service.
 We will share your information with third parties only in the ways that are described in this privacy statement.